 I know it's been a while for this update, I appreciate everyone's continued faith in the project.
 Trust me, there has been no letup in the prosecution of our goal.
 Our next update will feature 2 new stained glass windows in this same area.

 Made in the USA, and remade in the USA.
+Wes

 Haven't heard from me in a while?
 As the picture shows, I've been busy knocking windows together.
 I had a bunch of stock run to the window profile, and then cut them and fitted them.
 The first day of this effort included a work day with Sid and Jeff, and we setup much of the fixturing and put a sample clerestory window together, as well as cutting the entire stock to rough size.
 As luck would have it, we came in a bit short on the stock, so their will have to be a small second run.

-and Jeff Pennington, which goes above and beyond the call of duty
+We've also been fortunate to receive donations from Patrick Cassel and Jeff Pennington, which goes above and beyond the call of duty in this economy.

 The picture below has nothing to do with the tongue and groove which was completed on the car on Saturday.
 Two relatively new volunteers pictured, Sid Gilbrech on the left and Jeff Pennington right, are holding a window frame with the arched stained glass window inserted.
 The window was inserted into it's rightful place shortly after the photo was taken in the obvious vacant location.
 The glass is catching the last rays of the day illuminating the eye-catching design.